ibm-cloud-docs/EventStreams/quick_setup_guide.md

 ### Example
 {: #create_topic_api_example}

 You can exercise the REST endpoint for creating a Kafka topic using the following snippet of curl.
 You'll need to supply your own API key or token and specify the correct endpoint for ADMIN API.
+For more information, see [Retrieve an access token with the API](#retrieve-token-api)

 ```sh
 curl -i -X POST -H 'Accept: application/json' -H 'Content-Type: application/json' -H 'Authorization: Bearer ${TOKEN}' --data '{ "name": "newtopic", "partitions": 1}' ${ADMIN_URL}/admin/topics